Does My Dog Need Her Teeth Brushed Every Day?

 Some people argue "his teeth are going to fall out anyway".
 Do not think that way.

 If you have never brushed your older dogs teeth before, take her in for an exam.
+Your dog´s teeth cannot be cleaned at home.
 She might need a good scaling, ultrasonic scraping, and polishing.
 If there are already pockets of infection your vet might recommend she be put on antibiotics and have her toys taken away until things clear up.

 - If she is small put her up on a table because dogs feel overwhelmed when you are leaning over them.

 - The first day just put your finger under the lips and give her a lot of praise.
-You can let her lick a little toothpaste off of the tip of your finger just to get used to the taste.
-(Never use human toothpaste as there is no way to spit it up and it will upset her stomach.)
+You can let her lick a little off of the tip of your finger just to get used to the taste.
+(I use this chicken flavored product for my small dog´s teeth.
+Never use human toothpaste as there is no way for her to spit it up and it will upset her stomach.)
 Don’t stress her out.
-Let her smell her new toothbrush (I like the finger toothbrush because a lot of dogs seem a lot less threatened by a fingertip in the mouth) and give her a treat, keeping it a positive experience.
+Let her smell her new toothbrush (I like the finger toothbrush because a lot of dogs seem a lot less threatened by a fingertip in the mouth) and then give her a treat, keeping it a positive experience. toothpaste

-- The next day put her up on the table again and let her smell the toothbrush, give her a small piece of cheese or other tasty treat, and touch her teeth a little more.
-It will take about a week if you go slowly but at the end of that time she should allow you to give the teeth a proper cleaning.
+- The next day put her up on the table again and let her smell the tootpase and the finger brush, give her a small piece of cheese or other tasty treat, and touch her teeth a little more.
+Do not rush things, even if it seems to be going perfectly.
+It will take about a week if you go slowly but at the end of that time you should allow you to give the teeth a proper cleaning.

 Simple, isnt it?
-If you cannot handle her find a behaviorist or trainer that is willing to work with her and teach you what needs to be done so that she will be more amenable and accept your help.
+If your dog is adamant about not having her mouth messed with and you cannot handle her, find a behaviorist or trainer that is willing to work with her and teach you what needs to be done; your dog will eventually become amenable and accept your help.
 Don’t ignore the problem or she will pay for it and she will eventually suffer for your lack of effort.

 Your friend deserves your time and effort!

-Taking in and caring for a dog seems like a lot of work sometimes.
-You have to feed her, train her not to tear up your house, and walk her.
+Taking in and caring for your dog seems like a lot of work sometimes.
+You have to feed her, groom her, train her to behave and not to tear up your house, and provide her with plenty of exercise.
 On top of all of that, you are also expected to brush her teeth every day.

 Why not just ignore this chore and enjoy the dog?